-Druids Glen Golf Course Review - Golf Monthly
+Druids Glen Golf Course Review - Golf Monthly Reviews

 Druids Glen Golf Course Review

-The verdant County Wicklow creation of Pat Ruddy and Tom Craddock, christened the Augusta of Europe by some, has now been open for almost 20 years.
+The verdant County Wicklow creation of Pat Ruddy and Tom Craddock, christened the Augusta of Europe by some, has now been open for roughly 20 years.

 It offers a lush golfing oasis a short drive inland from the east coast, complete with majestic tree-lined fairways, thought-provoking water features and considerably more than a splash of colour at the right time of year.